Bolin (The Legend of Korra)

 Bolin (愽林, Bó Lín) is a major fictional character in Nickelodeon's animated television series The Legend of Korra, which aired from 2012 to 2014.
+He is part of the Avatar: The Last Airbender world.
 The character and the series, a sequel to Avatar: The Last Airbender, were created by Michael Dante DiMartino and Bryan Konietzko.
 He is voiced by P. J. Byrne.
 Bolin is able to manipulate the classical element of earth, which is known as earthbending.
 It is revealed in the third season that he is also able to create and control lava, which is a very rare sub-ability called lavabending.

 Character overview

 Bolin (愽林, in in-universe orthography) is an earthbender from a multicultural family who grew up on the streets of Republic City as an orphan with his older brother, Mako.
 As an earthbender, Bolin has the ability to move and shape earth at will.
 However, he knows a rare subset of earthbending called lavabending, allowing him to manipulate lava, turning it into earth and back.
 As a friend of Avatar Korra, the character often plays the role of comic relief within The Legend of Korra, taking over Sokka's role in Avatar: The Last Airbender.
 Bolin is characterized as being somewhat dimwitted, but having a "heart of gold."
 His enthusiastic personality led him to becoming an actor.
 Furthermore, much like Sokka, Bolin has had relationships with various young female characters within the show.